ACINQ/bitcoin-lib/README.md

 * Windows 64 bits
 * Osx 64 bits

-You can use your own library native library by specifying its path with `-Dfr.acinq.secp256k1.lib.path` and optionally its name with `-Dfr.acinq.secp256k1.lib.name` (if unspecified bitcoin-lib will use the standard name for your OS i.e. libsecp256k1.so on Linux, secp256k1.dll on Windows, ...).

-You can also specify the temporary directory where the library will be extracted with `-Djava.io.tmpdir` or `-Dfr.acinq.secp256k1.tmpdir` (if you want to use a different directory from `-Djava.io.tmpdir`).
+Please have a look at the [secp256k1-kmp documentation](https://github.com/ACINQ/secp256k1-kmp/) for advanced scenarios.

 ## Usage

-Please have a look at unit tests, more samples will be added soon.
+Please have a look at unit tests of this library and of [bitcoin-kmp](https://github.com/ACINQ/bitcoin-kmp), they will contain the most up-to-date samples.

 ### Basic type: public keys, private keys, addresses